doc-ai/net-runner-ios/Pods/TensorIO/README.md

 <a name="model-json"></a>
 ### The Model JSON File

-One of TensorIO's goals is to reduce the amount of new code required to integrate TF Lite models into an application.
+One of TensorIO's goals is to reduce the amount of new code required to integrate models into an application.

-The primary work of using a TF Lite model on iOS involves copying bytes of the right length to the right place.
-TF Lite is a C++ library, and the input and output tensors are exposed as C style buffers.
-In order to use a model we must copy byte representations of our input data into these buffers, ask TensorFlow to perform inference on those bytes, and then extract the byte representations back out of them.
+The primary work of using a model on iOS involves copying bytes of the right length to the right place.
+TF Lite, for example, is a C++ library, and the input and output tensors are exposed as C style buffers.
+In order to use a model we must copy byte representations of our input data into these buffers, ask the library to perform inference on those bytes, and then extract the byte representations back out of them.

 Model interfaces can vary widely.
 Some models may have a single input and single output layer, others multiple inputs with a single output, or vice versa.
 The layers may be of varying shapes, with some layers taking single values, others an array of values, and yet others taking matrices or volumes of higher dimensions.
-Some models may work on four byte, floating point representations of data, while others use single byte, unsigned integer representations (these are called *quantized* models, more on them below).
+Some models may work on four byte, floating point representations of data, while others use single byte, unsigned integer representations.
+The latter are called *quantized* models, more on them below.

 Consequently, every time we want to try a different model, or even the same model with a slightly different interface, we must modify the code that moves bytes into and out of  buffers.

 TensorIO abstracts the work of copying bytes into and out of tensors and replaces that imperative code with a declarative language you already know: JSON.

-The *model.json* file in a TensorIO bundle contains metadata about your underlying model as well as a description of the model's input and output layers.
+The *model.json* file in a TensorIO bundle contains metadata about the underlying model as well as a description of the model's input and output layers.
 TensorIO parses those descriptions and then, when you perform inference with the model, internally handles all the byte copying operations, taking into account layer shapes, data sizes, data transformations, and even output labeling.
 All you have to do is provide data to the model and ask for the data out of it.

 The *model.json* file is the primary point of interaction with the TensorIO library.
 Any code you write to prepare data for a model and read data from a model will depend on a description of the model's input and output layers that you provide in this file.